-- Miscellaneous Resume Sections (Certifications, Extra-curricular activities, Awards, etc.)
+- Miscellaneous Resume Sections (Certifications, Extra-curricular Activities, Awards & Recognition, etc.)

-Once you've written all of these sections on your resume, you're in the perfect position to start writing your career summary.
+Once you've written all of these sections in your resume, you're in the perfect position to start writing your career summary.

 Make a note of your greatest professional achievements from your resume.

 This would form the base of your resume summary.
 These are the highlights of your career and should be the backbone of your resume summary.